Top 7 integrations every ecommerce chatbot should support in 2026

 Picking a chatbot platform is less about the bot itself and more about how well it connects with the tools you already use.
 Here are four things to look for:

 1. Prioritize "plug-in" over "rip-and-replace."
-The biggest mistake you can make is choosing a platform that forces you to move away from your current help desk or CRM.
-Look for tools designed to work with what you have. eesel AI, for example, is built on one-click integrations that go live in minutes, not months.
+The best approach is choosing a platform that enhances your current tools.
+Look for solutions designed to work with what you have. eesel AI, for example, is built on one-click integrations that go live in minutes, not months.

 3. Test it before you trust it.
 You shouldn't have to launch a bot to find out how well it works.
 Platforms like eesel AI have a simulation mode that lets you test the AI on thousands of your past support tickets.
 This gives you a clear forecast of its automation rate before it ever talks to a real customer.